What we do to promote quality and accountability?

 “Humanitarian Evaluation is the systematic and objective assessment of an on-going or completed humanitarian intervention, its design, implementation and results.”
 (OECD/DAC 2012)

-Ideally, MSF evaluations are carried out by a mixed team of external experts and experienced MSF staff, selected on the basis of their professional competence, independence and experience in the relevant field and in conducting evaluations.
+MSF evaluations are carried out by experts, selected on the basis of their professional competence, independence, and experience in the relevant field and in conducting evaluations as per the needs for the specific evaluation.
+These can be internal or external to MSF.
+In some cases, external experts work closely with experienced MSF staff.

-Evaluations complement less resource-demanding monitoring activities such as end-of-cycle reports or reviews.
-Evaluations are primarily field-focused and may cover one or more field projects, strategies or policies.
-An evaluation can, however, also focus on headquarters projects, strategies, themes or policies.
+Evaluations complement ongoing monitoring work as well as less resource-demanding activities such as end-of-cycle reports or reviews.
+Evaluations are primarily field-focused and may cover entire projects or a component thereof, strategies or policies.
+An evaluation can also cover headquarters projects, strategies, themes or policies.

-When the general topic of an evaluation has been identified, the Evaluation Unit defines Terms of Reference in conjunction with the evaluation ‘owner’ (the entity requesting the evaluation).
-The Terms of Reference specify the background for the evaluation, its overall purpose, methodological requirements, the geographical and thematic scope, specific evaluation questions, requirements concerning the composition of the evaluation team etc. The draft Terms of Reference are forwarded to the identified stakeholders for consultation, and their comments are taken into account in the final Terms of Reference.
+When the general topic of an evaluation has been identified, the Evaluation Unit defines Terms of Reference in conjunction with the evaluation commissioner (the entity requesting the evaluation) and other key stakeholder.
+The Terms of Reference specify the background for the evaluation, its overall purpose, intended use, suggested methodological requirements, the geographical and thematic scope, specific evaluation questions, and requirements concerning the composition of the evaluation team.
+The draft Terms of Reference are forwarded to the identified stakeholders for consultation, and their comments are integrated in the final Terms of Reference.

 The Evaluation Unit then releases a call for proposals to both the MSF evaluation network and the general humanitarian evaluation community via prescribed portals.
-The Evaluation Unit is responsible for contracting the evaluation team; however, the evaluation owner and/or the evaluation steering group also agree on the proposed selection.
+The Evaluation Unit is responsible for contracting the evaluation team.

 Selection of evaluators

 Implementation begins with the selection and contracting of an evaluation team, which usually consists of evaluation and/or medical humanitarian experts.
-The selected team receives background information from the Evaluation Unit and other relevant departments within MSF (e.g. Operational Desks, Medical Department, etc.) and develops an operational plan for the evaluation.
+The selected team receives background information from the Evaluation Unit and other relevant departments within MSF (e.g. Operational Desks, Medical Department, etc.) and develops an operational plan for the evaluation, as a part of the inception report.

-The inception report (or ‘operational plan’) helps to further sensitise the stakeholders of the evaluation and forms the basis for the upcoming field visit(s).
-It typically involves an extensive review of existing documents; further development of the approach and methodology; field work with interviews, focus groups discussions and/or questionnaire surveys among stakeholders in the field; analysis of collected data; final reporting etc.
+The inception report helps to further sensitise the stakeholders of the evaluation and forms the basis for the upcoming field visit(s).
+It typically involves a review of existing documents and some initial interviews; further development of the approach, methodology and methods; plans for data collection with interviews, focus groups discussions and/or surveys, potential limitations and ethical considerations.

-On the basis of the data analysis, the evaluation team prepares a first draft of the evaluation report, including conclusions and recommendations, which is shared with the Evaluation Unit.
-The Evaluation Unit reviews the draft in terms of methodological quality and comments on factual information, methods, conclusions and recommendations.
-The draft is then circulated to relevant stakeholders for feedback.
+On the basis of the data analysis, the evaluation team prepares a first draft of the evaluation report, presenting findings and conclusions, which is shared with the Evaluation Unit.
+The Evaluation Unit reviews the draft and then circulates it to relevant stakeholders (with the consultation group, if one has been established) for feedback.

-Prior to finalisation, evaluation outcomes are shared and discussed with as many of the relevant stakeholders and MSF management members as possible at a presentation workshop.
+Prior to finalisation, evaluation outcomes are shared and discussed with the relevant stakeholders at a meeting.
+Recommendations are either drafted by evaluators and discussed at such a meeting or co-created with the relevant stakeholders.
 Again, the evaluation team considers all comments and feedback received at the presentation workshop when preparing the final draft, but it has the right to draw independent conclusions.
 The evaluation team has the sole responsibility for the final conclusions of the evaluation.

 MSF is committed to the implementation of agreed evaluation outcomes and the systematic follow-up of all evaluations through the relevant departments within the organisation.